 The bag above was one of the last pouches found.
 As it’s packed it works very well, 8 rolls Kerlix, 12 5×9 Surgipads, 20 4×4 sponges.
 I’ve looked for more and can’t find them.
 The pouch below is what was used before we found the pouch above.
 The dressings were packed the same way they are shown, the Kerlix was packed like the double side pouch, 8 rolls in a ziploc bag.

-I’ve been looking at ways to store the instant compresses for years.
+I’ve been looking at ways to store the instant hot and cold compresses for years.
 When the portable CD cases became available I found out they worked well.
 If the internal storage sleeves are removed there is room for two instant compresses.
 All I had to do to get this type case to work was remove the sleeves from the rivets that were simple to pull out by hand.

 At first I used a metal case but it added weight and was too stiff to fit in multiple spaces.
 When these softer type plastic cases became available I tried one.
 Discovered that I liked it better.
 It has more flexibility and can fit into tighter spaces than the metal case.
 For the type of compress and CD case chosen its simple to get them into the case.
 First, I arrange the liquid part of the compress in one half of the bag and the dry ingredients in the other then, fold in half.

 Place both compresses in the case then close it.
 As shown below it works good.
 The compress is protected from punctures and abrasion and it’s easy to see the contents.
 I usually look for things like this at the outlet stores but ordered these off eBay for consistency.

 This kit has one 18″ and two 36″ SAM splints that can be used in many different ways and can be custom cut with the trauma shears.
 Very handy to have on hand.
 They beat the old ice cream scoop, vinyl covered wood, blow-up doll, waxed cardboard splints any day.